 Ambles within sight of The Cloud8th October 2017

 There are many walks that could fall under this ambiguous title since so much of Cheshire lies within the sight of this hill.
-It is one of those landmarks like Shutlingsloe or Croker Hill (distinguished by its radio broadcasting station) that overlook so many of my strolls and cycles near where I now call home.
-These not only extend towards the Cheshire Plain but the landmark can be identified from among the hills that lie between Macclesfield and Buxton so those following the Gritstone Trail will see the hill long before or long after crossing its summit.
-There was a temptation to add Leek to the preceding list of towns but that may be going too far.
+It is one of those landmarks such as Shutlingsloe, or Croker Hill (distinguished by its radio broadcasting station) that overlook so many of my strolls and cycles near where I now call home.
+These not only extend towards the Cheshire Plain, but the landmark can be identified from among the hills that lie between Macclesfield and Buxton, so those following the Gritstone Trail will see the hill long before or long after crossing its summit.
+There was a temptation to add Leek to the preceding list of towns, but that may be going too far.

 Not at all far from The Cloud is another town that I have yet to mention: Congleton.
 It may not sound like a starting or an ending point for walks but it has been both for me over the years and some of these have been described on here already.
 One took me to Leek via Biddulph and Rudyard Lake and Congleton was my destination on a walk along part of the Gritstone Trail that started from Langley.

 The Macclesfield Canal passes by Congleton too and very handily is next to the town’s train station.
 Sometimes, life can way us down so much that we can fail to engage in activities that offer momentary relief.
 Anything that makes it easier to get out for a walk has to be helpful.
 Simpler often is better, so what can be easier than trotting along a canal towpath?
 Certainly, that helped to get me walking between Macclesfield and Congleton in the dying months of 2012 and the first one of 2013 while there was quite a lot on my mind.
 This was the start of emotion consuming events that have carried on over the last few years, even though there have been episodes of release too and it was during one of these that I walked along the canal in bright spring sunshine in April 2015.